 ENERGY IMPACT OF WATER HEATING

 Water heating energy use applies a significant portion of total energy use for residential/occupied buildings.
 In California’s mildest weather systems water heating energy use may total the collective energy needed for space cooling and heating.
-A solar water heating system can contribute up to 80% of the energy needed for local water heating (contingent on the design of system).
-The role of a solar water heating system can be claimed as credit toward agreement with the Title 24 Building Energy Efficiency Standards and also for qualification for the New Solar Homes Partnership or other incentives programs that require specified savings beyond the standards.
+A solar water heating system can contribute up to 80% of the energy needed for local water heating (contingent on the design of the system).
+The role of an apartment complex solar water heater can be claimed as credit toward agreement with the Title 24 Building Energy Efficiency Standards and also for qualification for the New Solar Homes Partnership or other incentives programs that require specified savings beyond the standards.

 (Information Source: GoSolar California)